 - On Oct.
 16, water started flowing again from Detroit to Flint.

 - Challenger Karen Weaver has defeated incumbent Dayne Walling to become the first woman elected as mayor of Flint.
 Walling had been elected mayor twice previously — to a partial term in 2009 and a full four-year term in 2011.

-- MSNBC’s Rachel Maddow launched a series of reports on the Flint Water Crisis bringing national attention to the crisis in Michigan and the failure of emergency managers in Michigan.
+- MSNBC’s Rachel Maddow launched a series of reports on the Flint Water Crisis, bringing national attention to the crisis in Michigan and emergency managers’ failure in Michigan.

 - Michigan Department of Environmental Quality Director Dan Wyant resigns.

 - Michigan’s Governor Snyder directs the Michigan State Police to distribute donated water and water filters to the community.